A $p$-Converse theorem for Real Quadratic Fields: Introduction

 \subsection{Future Outlook}

 Assuming the modularity of the elliptic curve $E/L$ and some other technical conditions, one can hope to extend these techniques to a general totally real number field $L$ for which Leopoldt's conjecture holds true (in particular, for any abelian totally real number field).
+We also indicate some possible extensions of our main results in Remark \ref{possible-extensions}.

+However, note that for a CM elliptic curve defined over a real quadratic field, one would expect that the techniques required to prove a $p$-converse result would be rather different.